Pieter-Rees/pokecatch/README.md

 ## 🎯 How to Play

 ### Basic Commands
-- `pokecatch` - Start the game
+- `./bin/pokecatch` - Start the game
-- `pokecatch --help` - Show help menu
+- `make test` - Run the test suite
-- `pokecatch --version` - Display version information
+- `make clean` - Clean up build artifacts

 ### Gameplay Flow
 1. Enter the Safari Zone to look for wild Pocket Monsters